Approximate Circular Pattern Matching: -Mismatch k-Mismatch CPM in the Model

-\begin{proof} We apply \cref{mt4} to $P_1$ and the part $T''$ of $T'$ spanned by the $k$-mismatch occurrences in $\Occ_k(P_1,T')$, obtaining a short primitive string $Q$.
-Consider the occurrence of $P_1$ at position $|P_2|$ of $P_2P_1P_2$.
-Let us extend this substring to the right, trying to accumulate enough mismatches with a prefix of $Q^\infty$ in order to reach the threshold specified in \cref{def:repreg}, which is $\Theta(k)$.
-In order to compute the next mismatch, it suffices to perform an $\LCP$ query between the remaining suffix of $P_2P_1P_2$ and some rotation of $Q^\infty$.
-An analogous process was described in detail in~\cite[Lemma 4.4]{DBLP:conf/focs/Charalampopoulos20}, and the fact that the \pillar model supports the described $\LCP$ queries is shown in~\cite[Corollary 2.9]{DBLP:conf/focs/Charalampopoulos20}.
-If we manage to accumulate enough mismatches, we call the resulting $k$-repetitive region $R_R$.
-We perform the same process by extending this occurrence of $P_1$ to the left, possibly obtaining a $k$-repetitive region $R_L$.
-Then, we let $V$ be the shortest substring $(P_2P_1P_2)[v \dd v')$ of $P_2P_1P_2$ that spans both $R_L$ (or $P_2P_1$ if $R_L$ does not exist) and $R_R$ (or $P_1P_2$ if $R_R$ does not exist).
-Let us observe that $V$ is at distance at most $2\cdot \lceil 8km/m \rceil =16k$ from a prefix of $(\rot_{r(P)}(Q))^\infty$, where $r(P) = v - |P_2| \pmod{|Q|}$; this is by the definition of $k$-repetitive regions and the fact that $|R_R|,|R_L|\leq m$.
-Moreover, obviously, $|V| \le 2m$.
+\paragraph{Computing $V$} The substring $V$ is computed using function \emph{ComputeV}.
+Consider the occurrence of~$P_1$ at position $|P_2|$ of $P_2P_1P_2$.
+Let us extend this substring to the right, trying to accumulate enough mismatches with a substring of $Q^\infty$ in order to reach the threshold specified in \cref{def:repreg}, which is $\Theta(k)$.
+The subsequent mismatches are computed using \cref{lem:misoph} in $\Oh(k)$ total time in the \pillar model.
+If we manage to accumulate enough mismatches, we call the resulting $k$-repetitive region~$R_{\rright}$.
+We perform the same process by extending this occurrence of $P_1$ to the left, possibly obtaining a $k$-repetitive region $R_{\lleft}$.
+Then, we let $V$ be the shortest substring $(P_2P_1P_2)[v \dd v')=P^2[\alpha_V \dd \beta_V]$ of~$P^2$ that spans both $R_{\lleft}$ (or $P_2P_1$ if $R_{\lleft}$ does not exist) and~$R_{\rright}$ (or $P_1P_2$ if $R_{\rright}$ does not exist).